‘Daddy went swimming’: Girl, 3, found alone on boat on Lake Granbury

+A 32-year-old father who went missing Thursday at Granbury Lake has been found dead, officials said.

+Rescue crews recovered his body where he was last seen by his 3-year-old daughter in their boat.

-A search is underway for a man after his 3-year-old daughter was found sleeping alone inside a boat Friday morning, officials say.
+The girl was found sleeping alone inside the boat Friday morning, officials said.

-Brazos River Authorities say the father and his daughter did not return Thursday night after going out on a boat at Lake Granbury.
+Hood County Sheriff Roger Deeds said the 32-year-old father and the girl went out on their boat at Lake Granbury but never returned.

+Around 9 a.m.
+Friday, a resident heard a phone ringing and noticed a boat that appeared adrift, according to Deeds.

 More on WFAA: